airpair/creating-container-components-part-1-shadow-dom/post.md

 </ot-site>
 ```

-Now that we've decided what we need and outlined our markup, we'll have to:
+Now that we've chosen our mission, outlined what we need, and written our markup, we'll have to:

 1. Replace our comments with something real
 1. Match the content with its insertion point